 Hello, I'm Emily.

-view the mind-body-spirit as intrinsically holistic, interconnected, and interactive,
+view the mind-body-spirit as intrinsically whole, interconnected, and interactive;

-allow for the creative, dynamic, and often non-linear nature of healing to unfold.
+allow for the non-linear nature of healing to unfold.

-I am excited and honored to share in this journey of body-based healing with you.
+I am excited and honored to share in this embodiment journey with you.